 Learning Mentor

 A Learning Mentor provides support and guidance to children, by removing barriers to learning.
 Our trained Learning Mentor works either with an individual chid or a small group of children depending on their need.
 This highly effective role has had an impact on many children, supporting their learning and well-being.

 Barriers to learning can take many forms and might include:

 - Low self esteem

 - Challenging behaviour

 - Friendship/bullying issues

 - Engagement with school/attendance

 - Transition to secondary school

 Peer Mentoring and School Buddy system

 Children from year four, five and six undertake training to become peer mentors.
 This voluntary role includes mentoring younger children, helping them to learn new things and to get along with people.
 The mentors can listen to any worries the younger children may have and help them sort out their problems.
+We have not been able to develop this role during the COVID-19 pandemic but hope to start it again next year.

 Year six pupils are paired with each child in Reception to help them settle into school life.
-They write letters to introduce themselves and spend time with them during the school day.
+They write letters to introduce themselves and spend time with them

+during the school day.
 Some of the children make things for each other and the two classes do some activities together.

-Personal, Social and Health Education (PSHE) The personal development of children and the establishment of positive attitudes and values are important during the primary years.
+Relationships and Health Education The personal development of children and the establishment of positive attitudes and values are important during the primary years.
 We believe that we must begin by giving each child a belief in his/her own worth and value as an individual.
 As a small school all the adults get to know all the children very quickly.
 This means that we are all deeply involved in the personal and social development of each child and able to help and guide at every stage along the way.
-This year we have started the 'Daily Mile' where we walk around the school grounds for fifteen minutes each day to help promote good mental and physical well-being.
-Collective Worship Our aims and values are based on Christian principles and teaching.
-We have strong links with St Mary Magdalene church and we hold some school services in the church.
-Every day we have a Collective Act of Worship (assembly) which is largely Christian in nature.
-On Fridays at 9am we have a Celebration Assembly where we celebrate as a school community achievements of all our children both within and out of school.
-All parents are welcome to attend the Celebration Assembly.
-As a part of the Christian ethos of the school every classroom has a reflective area allowing the children to spend time in quiet reflection and prayer as the need arises.
-We hold a weekly Hotline to Heaven prayer club.
+We do the 'Daily Mile' where we walk around the school grounds for fifteen minutes each day to help promote good mental and physical well-being.
+Able pupils All children are challenged with their learning.
+Able children are identified, and suitable activities and programmes developed for extension within the class curriculum.
+Children are encouraged to participate in enrichment courses to develop and challenge their abilities.